Pjmuthu51/CDCstuff/flex protocol UPDATED/Flex protocol.md

 3. Vortex and quick spin the PCR master mix.

-4. Aliquot 42 μl of master mix into an 8-tube strip.
-If there are more than 8 samples, then increase volume accordingly.

-5. Using a multichannel pipette set at 200 μl remove TWB from beads.
+4. Using a multichannel pipette set at 200 μl remove TWB from beads.
 Use a small volume pipette to ensure removal of residual TWB before proceeding.

 **NOTE:** _Removal of TWB is crucial, as it can impede PCR.
 However, any foam remaining on the wells will not negatively impact the library._

-6. Remove from the magnet and immediately add 40 μl of PCR master mix to each sample.
+5. Remove from the magnet and immediately add 40 μl of PCR master mix to each sample.

-7. Using a multichannel pipette set at 30 μl gently pipet to mix, re-suspending the pellet.
+6. Using a multichannel pipette set at 30 μl gently pipet to mix, re-suspending the pellet.
 If necessary, scrape the side of the well with the pipette tips to resuspend the beads

-8. Add 10 μl of appropriate index pair from indices plate to each sample well.
+7. Add 10 μl of appropriate index pair from indices plate to each sample well.

      NOTE: It is recommended to pierce the foil of the desired well on the index plate with a new 200 μl pipet tip, then to use a fresh pipette tip to withdraw the indices from the wells, followed by re- sealing the index plate with a new foil cover (i.e. Microseal F) after each use.